Plymouth, South Hams and West Devon improve analysis with AI

 Estimated reading time: 8 minutes

-Plymouth City Council, South Hams District Council and West Devon Borough Council came together as a Joint Local Plan (JLP) partnership and carried out two linked pilot programmes to test a digital-led consultation approach and a benchmarking tool to improve consultation analysis.
+Plymouth City Council, South Hams District Council and West Devon Borough Council worked together as a Joint Local Plan (JLP) partnership.
+They carried out 2 linked pilot programmes to test digital consultation and benchmarking tools designed to improve consultation analysis.

-- Outcome: Digital tools helped increase participation across most wards, and AI-assisted tagging and summaries sped up early analysis, with digital mapping and Power BI improving how findings were compared and reported
+- Outcome: Digital tools helped increase participation across most wards.
+AI-assisted tagging and summaries sped up early analysis, while digital mapping and Power BI improved how officers compared and reported findings.

 - Technology used: Natural language processing (NLP) tagging and summarisation tested with Commonplace.
-Benchmarking tool tested with City Science to compare consultation outcomes with open data and Power BI used for public reporting
+A benchmarking tool developed with City Science compared consultation outcomes with open data, while Power BI supported public reporting.

 The planning challenge